raynaluzier/vsphere-go-sdk/docs/archive-auths.md

 ## AuthUserPass
 Performs username/password based authentication to SSH into a target server.

-The intended use was to pair with either a Windows or Linux-based File Copy Script function to copy image files from perhaps a local directory to a datastore before importing the image into vCenter and marking it as a template.
+The intended use was to pair with either the Windows or Linux-based File Copy Script function to copy image files from perhaps a local directory to a datastore before importing the image into vCenter and marking it as a template.

 #### Inputs
 | Name       | Description                                                             | Type     | Required |